Credit 101

 Why Does It Matter?

-It can impact your ability to secure
+It may impact your ability to secure

 Loans